EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Evaluation Metrics

 \subsection{Text-Video Alignment}

-Another common evaluation direction is the alignment of the input text and the generated video.
-We not only consider both the global text prompts and the video, and also the content correctness in different aspects.
-Below, we give the details of each score.
+We evaluate the alignment of input text and generated video in various aspects, including global text prompts, content correctness, and specific attributes.
+The details of each score are as follows.

-\textbf{Text-Video Consistency~(CLIP-Score).} We incorporate the CLIP-Score as one of the evaluation metrics, given its widespread usage and simplicity in quantifying the discrepancy between input text prompts and generated videos.
-Utilizing the pretrained \texttt{ViT-B/32} CLIP model~\cite{clip} as a feature extractor, we obtain frame-wise image embeddings and text embeddings, and compute their cosine similarity.
-The cosine similarity for the $t$-th frame of the $i$-th video $x_t^i$ and the corresponding prompt $p^i$ is denoted as $\mathcal{C}(emb(x_t^i), emb(p^i))$, $emb(\cdot)$ means CLIP embedding.
-The overall CLIP-Score, $S_{CS}$, is derived by averaging individual scores across all frames and videos, calculated as
+\textbf{Text-Video Consistency~(CLIP-Score).} We use the CLIP-Score to quantify the discrepancy between input text prompts and generated videos.
+Using the pretrained \texttt{ViT-B/32} CLIP model~\cite{clip} as a feature extractor, we obtain frame-wise image embeddings and text embeddings, and compute their cosine similarity.
+The overall CLIP-Score is then derived by averaging individual scores across all frames.

+\textbf{Image-Video Consistency~(SD-Score).} We propose a new metric, SD-Score, to compare the generated quality with frame-wise SD~\cite{ldm}, considering that most current video diffusion models are fine-tuned on a base SD with a larger scale dataset.
+Using SDXL~\cite{sdxl}, we generate ${N_1}$ images $\{d_{k}\}_{k=1}^{N_1}$ for every prompt and extract visual embeddings in both generated images and video frames.
+We calculate the embedding similarity between the generated videos and SDXL images, which helps address the concept forgetting problems when fine-tuning the T2I diffusion model to video models.
+The final SD-Score is calculated as: